BackyardOGT/MLP-CW2/README.md

   * Remove assertion in env and handle no valid moves
   * Try and make a test case

+* O - Think masking for exploration works, worth checking / testing more
-* ? - Add square highlighting before move to show bot vs bot
+* O - Add square highlighting before move to show bot vs bot

 * Work on reward and heuristic agent